 Why?
 Because landlord insurance doesn’t provide cover for wear and tear, but it does for tenant damage (depending on the policy).

 Although one person’s idea of what is fair wear and tear might be quite different to another’s, it’s generally considered to mean the ‘reasonable use of the property by the tenant and the ordinary operation of natural forces’.
 Natural forces are things like sunlight and rain.

 Put simply, wear and tear is damage that naturally occurs over time in an investment property due to use and ageing.
 It is not caused intentionally, or by neglect, misuse or abuse.

 It’s virtually impossible to live in a property without causing some form of wear & tear – worn carpet in high-traffic areas, scuff marks on walls, minor scratches on a benchtop, etc. This is wear & tear that results from the tenants’ day-to-day use of the property as a home – like walking between rooms, opening and closing doors, and using the bathrooms and kitchens.

 Australia’s climate, with its scorching sun and pounding rains, will naturally take its toll on a property.
 Wear and tear of this nature can include things like faded curtains, carpets and floorboards, rusting gutters, cracking plaster, flaking paint or warped frames.

 Fair wear and tear is a cost of doing business that landlords should expect.
 Repairing or replacing worn fittings and fixtures is the responsibility of the owner.

-Disagreements about wear and tear vs. damage frequently occur between landlords/agents and tenants, so it’s important to make sure the condition of the premises is well documented and updated at the time of moving in, during inspections and upon moving out.
+Disagreements about wear and tear versus damage frequently occur between landlords and tenants, so it’s important to make sure the condition of the premises is well documented and updated at the start of the tenancy, during routine inspections and upon vacating.